wazuh/wazuh-qa/docs/tests/integration/test_logcollector/index.md

 # Overview

-Wazuh remoted is the daemon that listen for external connections to Wazuh manager (agents and syslogs devices).
+`Logcollector` is the daemon that receives logs through text files or Windows event logs.
+It can also directly receive logs via remote syslog which is useful for firewalls and other such devices.
+In case of the Windows agent, the daemon in charge of this is task is `agentd`

 ## Tiers
 ### Tier 0
 #### Test configuration

-For each configuration option, we check if remoted correctly starts and that any api request to the Manager configuration returns the same options that the specified in ossec.conf
+For each configuration option, we check if logcollector and agentd correctly starts and that any api request to the Manager configuration returns the same options that the specified in `ossec.conf`

-#### Test communications through the sockets

-These tests will cover the messages sent through the sockets by wazuh-remoted and the agents.
-Using these sockets, the agent can send messages to the manager and vice versa.

-- **Ping-pong messages**: these messages are sent from the agent to the manager to check if the manager is ready to receive and send messages.